martadams89/monzo-credit-card-pot-sync/README.md

 | ADMIN_EMAIL             | Administrator email                                 | admin@example.com             | No       |
 | LOG_LEVEL               | Logging level                                       | INFO                          | No       |
 | DATABASE_URL            | Database connection string                          | sqlite:///app.db              | No       |

+**Note:** The application automatically constructs redirect URIs for Monzo and TrueLayer using the BASE_URL.
+For example, if BASE_URL is set to `https://example.com`, the redirect URIs will be `https://example.com/auth/callback/monzo` and `https://example.com/auth/callback/truelayer`.

 ## API Configuration